kuczalasebastian/T-OnePageMenuMove/README.md

-# LearningNewPage
+# SimpleTemplates
-Learning...
+Templates...
-Some new ideas for page.
-Learning new items, some more JavaScript.
+Some new templates ideas for page.
+Learning new items.